TehBrian/BuildersUtilities/README.md

 # BuildersUtilities
 A curated bundle of tiny features that help builders do their thing.

-This is a **fork** of [Arcaniax's Builder's Utilities][arcaniax-bu] with customizable messages and nicer-looking GUIs.
-Be aware that the two plugins do not function exactly the same; they differ greatly in some areas.

 * [Download](https://modrinth.com/plugin/buildersutilities)
 * [Discord](https://thbn.me/discord)
 * [Donate](https://github.com/sponsors/TehBrian) <3